MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netpowersettingsgetwakepatterncountfortype.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-Retrieves the number of wake-on-LAN (WoL) patterns stored in the NETPOWERSETTINGS object for a particular WoL pattern type.
+Retrieves the number of wake-on-LAN (WoL) patterns stored in the NETPOWERSETTINGS object for the specified wake pattern type.

 Syntax
 ------